bekk/bekk-christmas/post/functional/using-the-try-monad-for-exception-handling-in-graphql-java.md

 Now, they might not look that much different.
 With `Try`, you have to treat the data structure returned with a result containing the `Exception`.
 In the other, since `IOException` is checked exception, you must also handle the IOException as a caller.
 We will see later that there are other advantages to using a Try instead of an Exception.

 Often in Java we do not like checked exceptions because we do not know what to do with them and we instead wrap them in a `RuntimeException`.
 The rationale behind this is that since we do not know what to do with the `IOException`, it is just as easy to throw an RuntimeException and let it bubble all the way up.
-As an example, we might have done something like this skip having to throw an exception:
+As an example, we might have done something like this to rethrow a checked exception as an unchecked exception:

 ```java
 public DatabaseObject fetchDatabaseObject() {